 - Although designed to last for decades, a poorly installed BUR system may only last 10 years or less

-- Heavy roofing, especially ballasted built-up roofing
+- Heavier than other commercial options, especially ballasted built-up roofing

-Built-up commercial roofing systems aren’t traditionally known as eco-friendly; however, recent advances in BUR materials and design are helping to point this type of low-slope roofing toward the “greener” end of the spectrum.
+Built-up commercial roofing systems aren’t traditionally known as eco-friendly.
+However, recent advances in BUR materials and design are helping to point this type of low-slope roofing toward the “greener” end of the spectrum.

-Many commercial buildings, particularly in the southern and western United States are choosing to install a white cap sheet or lay white gravel on top of the BUR to help control cooling costs in the building.
+Many commercial buildings, particularly in the southern and western United States, are choosing to install a white cap sheet or lay white gravel on top of the BUR to help control cooling costs in the building.
 White roofing helps reflect as much as 80% of the light and UV rays from the sun.

 The chart below depicts the average cost of installing a built-up roof on a 2,000 square foot rooftop in four major cities across the country.
 The exact price of your particular installation can vary depending upon the materials used and complexity of the project.